Minnesota Boating Accidents

 - Personal watercraft operators and passengers must each wear a life jacket.

 - For your safety, we strongly recommend everyone on board wears a life jacket at all times.

 Sometimes you can be as responsible as possible and still find yourself in an accident.
 It’s why that word is used.
 If it does happen, it’s important to know the proper protocol and necessary steps to take, especially if someone’s life depends on it.

 What Are Minnesota Boating Safety Rules?

-It’s not just the lights that need to be in working order; a boat requires continuous maintenance and safety checks every time before you take it out on the water.
-Are there enough life vests for everyone, do they all fit properly and are they all at an immediately available distance, including the throwable one?
-Being prepared—having something and not needing it rather than needing it and not having it—can be the difference between life and death.
+It’s not just the lights that need to be in working order—a boat requires continuous maintenance and safety checks every time you take it out on the water.
+Are there enough life vests for everyone?
+Do they all fit properly and are they all at an immediately available distance, including the Type IV throwable?
+Being prepared—having something and not needing it, rather than needing it and not having it—can be the difference between life and death.